fredgrott/GWSWayOfAndroid/README.md

 # GWSWayOfAndroid
-An in-depth book series on Android Application Development from an Unofficial Android Google Developer Expert
+An in-depth book series on Android Application Development from an Unofficial Android Google Developer Expert.